GF Vegan Chocolate Chip Oatmeal Cookies

 • Preheat your oven to 350°F (177°C) and cover several baking sheets with parchment paper.

 • In an electric stand mixer fitted with the paddle attachment, add the Earth Balance, brown sugar and granulated sugar and mix on medium for 5 minutes, or until nice and fluffy.
 Scrape down the sides and bottom of the bowl to make sure everything is incorporated.
 With the mixer on low stream in the olive oil until well blended and completely emulsified into the mixture.
-Add in the vanilla and mix for 30 seconds more, or until well blended.
+Add in the cinnamon, nutmeg, salt and vanilla and mix for 30 seconds more, or until well blended.

-• In a small bowl, whisk together the oat flour, tapioca flour, cinnamon, baking powder, baking soda, sea salt and nutmeg.
-Pour the flour mixture into the sugar mixture and mix on low until the cookie dough is well blended.
-With the mixer on low, stream in the water and run the machine for about 2 minutes or until it’s completely incorporated.
+• Add the oat flour, tapioca flour, baking powder and baking soda and mix on low until the cookie dough is well blended.
+With the mixer on low, stream in the water and run the machine for about 2 minutes or until it's completely incorporated.
 Add in the oatmeal and chocolate chips and run the machine for 2 minutes more, or until the chocolate and oatmeal are evenly distributed throughout the dough.
 Be sure to scrape the sides and bottom of the bowl with a spatula to makes sure everything is incorporated.
-This dough is messy, so if you don’t have a cookie scoop, try using two spoons, or you may want to chill the dough in the fridge for several hours or overnight to firm it up.
-When ready to bake, roll 3-tablespoon-sized balls and allow 3 inches (7.5 cm) of space between them on the prepared baking sheet. **If you want a thicker cookie, chill your dough balls in the freezer for about 10 minutes prior to baking.

 Notes